 "without the foundation I feel insecure with a horse, I've seen people just ride on by that foundation, and most of them survive.
 If they get a horse and don't build on this foundation, then nothing will work at all.
 Then in order to survive they get rid of the horse"

 I was born and lived in England for over 25 years, so I am very familiar with the traditional methods of training and riding horses.
-Moving to the United States 20 years ago I became interested in what is commonly referred to as natural horsemanship.
-Having lived in California, Virginia and Georgia, as well as having attended numerous clinics and horse events across the country I have gained a wide and varied knowledge, from some of the top equine professionals.
+Moving to the United States 25 years ago I became interested in what is commonly referred to as natural horsemanship.
+Having lived in California, Georgia and Virginia, as well as having attended numerous clinics and horse events across the country I have gained a wide and varied knowledge, from some of the top equine professionals.

 My goal as a trainer is to teach and mold the horse, while educating and empowering the rider.